 - Confirm what software they are using ahead of time.
 Download it and try it in advance.

 - Be professional.
 Dress appropriately and sit in a quiet room with no distractions.
-You wouldn’t show up to a regular IEP meeting in pajamas, you shouldn’t for this one either.
+You wouldn’t attend a regular IEP meeting in pajamas, and you shouldn’t for this one.
 Be on time.

-- Many online meeting software programs allow for easy recording of meetings.
-You may want to research this option ahead of time and let your team know.
+- Many online meeting software programs allow for easy recording of IEP meetings.
+You may want to research this option and let your team know.
 Again, all rules and laws will apply–including that you SHOULD NOT record if you are in a 2-party consent state and do not have consent.

-- Charge the phone or device that you’re going to use to 100%.
+- Charge the phone or device you will use to 100%.
 Using these programs can be an extra heavy drain on batteries.

-- Make sure that you are in a location with solid wifi or internet access.
-It’s really annoying on all ends when it’s spotty and people freeze up mid-sentence.
+- Make sure you are in a location with solid Wi-Fi or internet access.
+It’s annoying on all ends when it’s spotty, and people freeze up mid-sentence.

-- If you’re nervous about how you look or sound on video (I hate how I sound on podcasts and Facebook Lives!) that’s just a personal comfort issue that you have to get over.
+- If you’re nervous about how you look or sound on video (I hate how I sound on the Don’t IEP Alone podcast!), that’s just a personal comfort issue you must overcome.
 Know that I’ve done a zillion conference calls and online meetings, and never once am I focused on “eeuw, that person’s voice is weird!”
-Once you start chatting about the task at hand, you kinda forget you’re online.
+Once you start chatting about the task, you forget you’re online.

 Online meetings may be a real positive thing for many families.
-Once we get over this hump of insecurity and newness, they can be a huge lifesaver for snow days, car breakdowns and so many other situations.
+Once we get over this hump of insecurity and newness, they can be a huge lifesaver for snow days, car breakdowns, and many other situations.